-I’m Tony Todd, I have been practising acupuncture and moxibustion since 2000 and currently have clinics in central and south Croydon, the main clinic is now in Addiscombe which I opened in 2016.
+I’m Tony Todd, welcome to the page.
+I have been practising acupuncture and moxibustion since 2000 and currently have clinics in central and south Croydon, the main clinic is now in Addiscombe which I opened in 2016.

 I also practises Chinese herbal medicine, shiatsu, and lecture at the International College of Oriental medicine [ICOM] and for the Institute of Classics and East Asian Medicine [ICEAM].

 I began practising acupuncture following completion of a 4 year course at the International College of Oriental Medicine (ICOM) in 2000.

 Prior to which I had trained in shiatsu, joining the register of shiatsu practitioners in 1993 and undertaking further studies in tuina (Chinese massage) and acupuncture in Shanghai, China during 1993 and 1994.

 Since graduating from ICOM in 2000 I have continued to study with leading teachers in the UK, Europe and Japan.